Top 3 Myths About the UC Application Deadline

 Across the world, teachers, school counselors, and online forums warn that if you wait until the last minute to submit your UC application, the website may crash and you will miss your opportunity to apply.
 Is this true?

-Like every urban legend, this one is based on a tiny kernel of truth.
+Like every urban legend, this one is based on a kernel of truth.
 In 2009, the UC website did momentarily crash, but the UC application promptly (and generously) extended the deadline for all applicants.
-In fact, reviewing the historical record of tweets about "UC Application crashes" reveals a pattern of people warning each other, in every year since 2009, that the website will crash again.
-Then, they are all shocked when the dreaded repeat crash never comes, year after year.
-Although 2020 crashed for several hours one day before the deadline, the deadline was generously extended by 4 days (described further below).
+In fact, reviewing the historical record of tweets about "UC Application crashes" reveals a pattern of people warning each other, in every year between 2009 and 2020, that the website will crash again.
+Then, they were all shocked when the dreaded repeat crash never came—until 2020.

 "Freshman Applicants: If you started your application prior to 11:59 p.m.
 PST, November 30, you will have until 11:59 p.m.
 PST on December 1 to complete the submission of your application for fall 2017 admissions."